jewettaij/moltemplate/examples/coarse_grained/DNA_models/dsDNA_only/twistable_Kratky-Porod/42bp_3particles/nucleoid_Ccrescentus_DNA_only/README.md

-Initially the circular polymer is stretched in a straight-line conformation connecting opposite ends of the (circular) polymer to opposite ends of a long periodic box (to which they are attached).
+Initially the circular polymer is stretched in a straight-line conformation connecting opposite ends of the (circular) polymer to opposite ends of a very long periodic box (to which they are attached).

 ![Initial conformation (not to scale)](images/initial_conformation_not_to_scale.jpg)

 Twist is applied to polymer to achieve a supercoiled conformation which mimics the degree of supercoiling measured in bacteria.
+In this simulation this is implemented using hundreds of small motors which exert a torque on the polymer similar to the torque presumably exerted by the combined effect replication, transcription, gyrase, and other DNA binding proteins.

 ![Twist motor](../../images/twist_motor_LLR.jpg)

-The tension is gradually relaxed by shortening the length of the simulation box.
+The tension is gradually relaxed by shortening the length of the simulation box until it equals the length of the bacterial cell.
-As the box shrinks and the tension in the polymer reduces, plectonemic supercoils form, gradually getting longer and more numerous as the tension is reduced.
+As the box shrinks and the tension in the polymer is reduceds, plectonemic supercoils form, gradually getting longer and more numerous.

 ## Motivation